ros2/ros2_documentation/source/Capabilities/About-Simulation.rst

    Simulation/URDF/URDF-Main
    Simulation/dummy-robot/dummy-robot-demo

-Simulation capabilities allow you to test your robot's software in physically accurate virtual environments.
+Simulation capabilities allow you to test your robot's software in virtual environments, often with physical accuracy.
 This article summarizes ROS developer tools and guidance available to enable simulation.

 **Area: simulation, capabilities | Content-type: about | Experience: beginner, intermediate, expert**